btcpayserver/btcpayserver-doc/Wallet.md

 BTCPay has an **internal**, full node reliant wallet that can be accessed by clicking "Wallets" from the top menu.
 The reliance on the user's own full node makes the wallet more private and secure compared to any [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Simplified_Payment_Verification_.28SPV.29) wallet.

 The internal wallet does not generate a private key.
-Users have to create their own private key and enter xpubkey derived from xpriv into Store Settings > Derivation scheme to activate the internal wallet.
+Users have to create their own private key externally and enter xpubkey derived from xpriv into Store Settings > Derivation scheme to activate the internal wallet.

-The public key can be easily added from external wallet like Electrum by pasting it into derivation scheme field or automatically with a hardware wallet like Ledger Nano S. For more information on how to add a derivation scheme to BTCPay, see the [Getting Started Guide](GettingStarted.md)
+The public key can be easily added from external wallet like Electrum by pasting it into derivation scheme field, or automatically with a compatible hardware wallet.
+For more information on how to add a derivation scheme to BTCPay, see the [Getting Started Guide](GettingStarted.md)

 Each store and cryptocurrency have a separate wallet displayed on the Wallets page.
 To access a particular wallet, select "Manage."